mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 Now that you understand the concepts, let us list some examples.
 The first example is a classical example of doing a perfect centering of a component inside of its parent.
-It was impossible to do with CSS prior the flexbox, yet Vaadin's layouts use JavaScript to position children and thus follow their own logic.
-Centering of a child is thus a simple case of setting the proper alignment to the child:
+It was impossible to do with CSS prior the flexbox, yet with flexbox it's just a simple case of setting the proper alignment to the child:

 ```kotlin